-(1) Included component represents foreign exchange spot
+(1) Included component represents foreign exchange spot rates.

 Cash Flow Hedges.
 The Company hedges its foreign currency translation exposure for forecasted revenues and expenses in its EMEA region between the U.S. Dollar and the British Pound, Euro, Swedish Krona and Swiss Franc.
 The foreign currency forward and option contracts that the Company uses to hedge this exposure are designated as cash flow hedges.
-As of December 31, 2019 and 2018, the total notional amounts of these foreign exchange contracts were \$824.8 million and \$760.9 million, respectively.
+As of December 31, 2020 and 2019, the total notional amounts of these foreign exchange contracts were \$912.9 million and \$824.8 million, respectively.